lifeofcows/TagOut/README.md

 <img src="GitHubImages/1.png" width="180">

 After that, you will be redirected to the Main Menu.
 In here, you will see all the rooms open on the WiFi network.
 Unfortunately, sometimes rooms do not appear on launch and on connection to the other person.
 To fix this problem, the player hosting the room must exit and create a new room.
-This is due to the Multipeer Connectivity framework that could potentially make the other player disconnect.
 Only then will the room be shown.

 <img src="GitHubImages/2.png" width="180">